12 releases (7 breaking)

 Goals

-- No slow compiling proc macros (fast compile times)
+• No macros (fast compile times)

-- No dependencies
+• No dependencies[^1] (bloat-free)

-- No cost (True zero-cost abstractions!)
+• No cost (true zero-cost abstractions)

-- No pain (API super easy to learn & use!)
+• No pain (API super easy to learn & use)

-) - No platform-specific API differences (code works everywhere!).
+• No platform-specific API differences (code works everywhere).

 Supported Platforms